 Patient Testimonials

 During the study’s pilot two participants were asked to be featured as part of the study’s digital storytelling project.
-As the project lead on these qualitative interviews and video stories, Sherri worked with AARP Foundation’s PR team to film Connie Torres and Bob Robles who agreed to share their thoughts from their ridesharing experience.
+As the project lead on these qualitative interviews and video stories, Sherri worked with AARP Foundation’s PR team as the interviewer and editor for the video storytelling of Connie Torres and Bob Robles who agreed to share their ridesharing experience.
 These videos were featured in AARP Foundation’s Connect2Affect social media campaign with each video getting more than 400,000 views in the first few days!
 Check out their video stories here:

 News Coverage